 Quick Fuel Slayer 750

 When working with budget carbs, you rarely get innovation or upscale features.
 The features included with the Quick Fuel Slayer 750 make it that much more attractive because not only do you get an electric choke (the only others were the Q-jet and the Summit carb), but you also get screw-in idle and high-speed bleeds for tuning and a very simple, adjustable vacuum secondary (arrow).
 Wait, there’s more.
-The Slayer also has a custom secondary metering plate employing Holley jets, making secondary jetting even easier and less expensive.
+The Quick Fuel Slayer also has a custom secondary metering plate employing Holley jets, making secondary jetting even easier and less expensive.
 Adding credibility, the Slayer won the out-of-the-box horsepower contest and was also the leanest at cruise rpm.
 We think at least one reason for this carb’s excellent performance is the drop-leg boosters that are normally found only on more expensive Holley-style carburetors.
-All told, we were very impressed with the Slayer’s performance.
+All told, we were very impressed with the Quick Fuel Slayer performance.